peterlaursen/abf/products/README.txt

-a - Add a book to the playlist. r - Remove the currently playing book from the playlist. q - Quit the player and save the current position.
+a - Add a book to the playlist. r - Remove the currently playing book from the playlist. q - Quit the player and save the current position. g - Go to section j - Jump to a certain minute

+ABF AND OTHER PLAYERS:

+Currently, it is possible to also play ABF in Winamp.
+The Winamp support is very primitive.
+It still supports the saving of positions, though.
+But it doesn't support navigation, not even the navigation Winamp provides.

 LIMITATIONS:

 As with every suite of programs, there are some limitations.
-These limitations are currently known and we are working to solve them.
+These limitations are currently known and we are working to overcome them.
 Below they are:

 * The converter cannot yet convert multi-volume DAISY books.
 We are working on this.
 * The converter can convert DAISY 2.02 books only.
 We are also working on this one.
 * The player cannot save more than one position per audio book.
 * The products for Ubuntu suffer from terrible integration with Pulceaudio.
 If you must use these, the developers recommend you use Ubuntu 8.10 since it gives a much nicer experience for everyone.
+The developers would also recommend FreeBSD.
+Its audio system is very well-behaved when it comes to ABF.

 ACKNOWLEDGEMENTS: